External auditing validates that CoreSite data centers maintain stringent compliance standards for data center operations, security, and reliability.

 Our data centers offer a variety of amenities, catering to our customer’s business needs and providing them with a comfortable work environment while on-site at our facilities.

-CoreSite’s online service management portal allows you to view your Data Center Intelligence, track your move-ins, monitor existing services, order new services, and obtain personalized support.
+CoreSite’s online service delivery platform allows you to view your Data Center Intelligence, track your move-ins, monitor existing services, order new services, and obtain personalized support.